NicholasNgaruiya/diagno_ai_app/README.md

 # Important Note

-While this app seems to offer health diagnosis,it's crucial to understand that it should never replacing consulting a licensed medical professional
+While this app seems to offer health diagnosis,it's crucial to understand that it should never replace consulting a licensed medical professional